WHAT IS YOM YERUSHALAYIM AND WHEN DO WE CELEBRATE IT?

 In 1967, on 5th of June (28 Iyar 5727), nineteen years after the establishment of the State of Israel, the surrounding Arab leaders set out (again) to destroy Israel and sent forces to the north, east and south.
 In addition to this, Egypt blockaded the Straits of Tiran, preventing Israel from using the port of Eilat.

-The Israeli Defence Forces (IDF) had to protect the Land of Israel, and in a war that lasted 6 days, they destroyed the enemies in The Sinai Desert, Golan Heights, Judea and Samaria.
-The highlight of this victory was the capture of The Old City of Jerusalem including the Temple Mount where the Kotel ('Western' or 'Wailing' Wall, the last remaining part of the anceint Temple in Jerusalem) stands.
-Previously this had been in arab East Jerusalem under Jordanian rule and Jews had not been allowed to visit it.
+The Israeli Defence Forces (IDF) protected the Land of Israel, and in a war that lasted 6 days, they destroyed the enemies in The Sinai Desert, Golan Heights, Judea and Samaria.
+The highlight of this victory was the capture of The Old City of Jerusalem including the Temple Mount where the Kotel (‘Western’ or ‘Wailing’ Wall, the last remaining part of the ancient Temple in Jerusalem) stands.
+Previously this had been in Arab East Jerusalem under Jordanian rule and Jews had not been allowed to visit it.

 When the war broke out in the Sinai, it did not seem that Jerusalem, the Holy City, would be involved.
 But a few short hours after the outbreak of the war, the Kingdom of Jordan, which since 1948 had occupied the Old City, began to shell houses in the Jewish New City.

 At first, Israel did not respond to the Jordanian shelling.
 But as the hours passed, the shelling increased in its intensity.
 Then the forces of the Jordanian army invaded and took possession of Government House, the headquarters of the United Nations Truce Supervision Organisation.

 Faced with a serious Jordanian offensive threatening New Jerusalem and the lives of its inhabitants, the IDF moved against Jordan.
 Thus, unexpectedly, Jerusalem became not only a part of the war, but actually its focus.